janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 ![View onto the Isle of Arran Coastal Way](./cover.jpg)

 I had been eyeing another hike in Scotland for a long time and when I cam across the [Isle of Arran Coastal Way], I was immediately hooked.
-Arran is described as Scotland in miniature because it has everything that Scotland has to offer but condensed into a small-ish island (mountains, green pastures, wildlife, shores).
+Arran is described as Scotland in miniature because it has everything that Scotland has to offer but condensed into a small-ish island (mountains, green pastures, shores, deer, puffins, seals, midges...).
 The seven stages of this long-distance hike circle the entire island along its shores.

 <!-- more -->